 Do not turn your nose up at anything.
 Sure you may be forty-five years old while managing a large department, but are you really ‘too good’ to take that first-aid course?
 Who knows if you may or may not save a life one day.
 It’s this receptivity and willingness to learn that can help you stay

 Failing to make use of online platforms now is tantamount to never picking up a book.
 There’s almost no way to ignore it and still be at the top of your game or competent.
 From resources such as Kahn Academy that allow you to take certain courses for free, sites that help you learn programming languages, dedicated forums discussing your chosen specialism, or excellent DIY options you can find at The Tool Report, the possibilities are limitless when it comes to auto-didacts who just wish to refine their competence a little.

 This isn’t even to mention the vast amount of online degrees you can focus on online, some of them potentially helping you become the hireable juggernaut you may have wished to become all along.

 This is a fast-paced world and becoming more so all the time.
 Skills that were conventionally useful are becoming less so.
-For example, the interpersonal charm is becoming less of a valued skill in a world where brevity in digital communication is seen as a virtue.
-What matters is apply your best value through that.
+For example, interpersonal charm is becoming less of a valued skill in a world where brevity in digital communication is seen as a virtue.
+What matters is applying your best value through that.
 If you can, and use these methods, you’ll fill those gaps in your knowledge well.